![]() |

 When a GPIO pin is set to output mode, you’ll have the option to configure the pin speed mode by programming the respective bits in the configuration registers.
 Down below is a table for the different modes available in the datasheet for the STM32F103C8 microcontroller.

 However, other microcontrollers will have different options for the pin output speed.
 For example, the other microcontroller we’ll be using in this course STM32L432KC.
-It has a dedicated speed control register for GPIO pins, which have 4 different speed options: Low-speed, Medium-speed, High-speed, Very High-speed.
+It has a dedicated speed control register for GPIO pins, which have 4 different speed options: Low-speed, Medium-speed, High-speed, and Very High-speed.

-You’ll find what do these speed grades translate to in the device datasheet io pin characteristics.
+You’ll find what do these speed grades translate to in the device datasheet IO pin characteristics.
 Here is the table for this parameter from the STM32L432KC datasheet table.

-Note: Typical values depend on various parameters of which the VDDio line voltage, the total pin capacitance.
+Note: Typical values depend on various parameters of which the VDDio line voltage, and the total pin capacitance.

 - Low Speed -> Up to 10MHz